pollfish/docs/android/google-play.md

 ```

-| **Note:** If your app calls setContentView() function more than once in your Activity lifecycle you should call Pollfish.init() or Pollfish.customInit() respectively just after each setContentView to use Pollfish properly.**
+| **Note:** If your initialization in the app uses setContentView() function more than once in your Activity lifecycle you should call Pollfish.initWith() just after each setContentView in order to use Pollfish properly.**
 <br/>

 ### 8\.
 Update your Privacy Policy